PratikKeniBA/Hotel-PMS-Implementation-Case-Study/01_Project_Overview/Project_Charter.md

 **Simulated Hotel PMS Implementation Case Study**

-This project demonstrates an end-to-end approach to implementing a Property Management System (PMS) for a hotel.
+This project demonstrates an end to end approach to implementing a Property Management System (PMS) for a hotel.

 The case study is created for portfolio and learning purposes and does not represent a live implementation of any specific PMS product.